 Grahams The Family Dairy Limited and Mactaggart & Mickel Homes Limited

 M7 Real Estate Investment Partners V Limited

-- Acted for Lunar Greenock SARL in a property and planning dispute pertaining to a defective highway bridge running directly over the client’s commercial shopping centre properties.
+- Acted for Lunar Greenock SARL in two commercial actions pertaining to a property and planning dispute relating to a defective highway bridge running directly over the client’s shopping centre properties.

 Gillespie Macandrew LLP

 Gillespie Macandrew LLP stands out for its rural and agricultural expertise reflected in a large sector-specific client base including land and estate owners alongside energy sector players, while its roster also includes housebuilders.
 Its developer and energy sector clients, most notably renewable energy companies, is testimony to its experience handling disputes associated with various developments, which, alongside tenancy (both commercial and residential) and construction-related disputes make up a large share of its workload.
 Fiona Cameron heads up the firm's litigation practice and is also a key contact for alternative dispute resolution.

 ‘John Stirling has great experience and maturity in case management and keeping his eye on the bigger picture.
 Sound judgement and great expertise in one go.’

 ‘The practice has a good grasp of technical issues and collaborates well with professional experts.’